2010s in South American history: Brazil

 Temer, whose age of 75 at inauguration made him the oldest to ever take office, broke sharply with his predecessor's policies and amended the constitution to freeze public spending.
 He was extraordinarily unpopular, reaching an approval rating of 7% versus 76% in favor of his resignation.
-Despite mass demonstrations against his rule, including a 2017 general strike and a 2018 truck drivers’ strike, Temer refused to step down and served the duration of his term in office.
+Despite mass demonstrations against his rule, including a 2017 general strike and a 2018 truck drivers' strike, Temer refused to step down and served the duration of his term in office.
 Due to being convicted of breaking campaign finance laws, Temer was ineligible to run in 2018.

 The candidacy of Jair Bolsonaro, a controversial federal deputy from Rio de Janeiro known for his far-right politics and defense of the former Brazilian military dictatorship, overshadowed other conservative candidates.
 The campaign was marked by political violence, with Bolsonaro being a victim of a stabbing attack at a campaign rally in Minas Gerais In the first round of the election, Bolsonaro received approximately 46% of the vote to Haddad's 29%, with Ciro coming in third place with over 12% of the vote.
 In the second round, Bolsonaro defeated Haddad by approximately ten percentage points, with the deputy receiving over 55% of the vote to less than 45% for Haddad.
 Bolsonaro took office on 1 January 2019 as President of Brazil.

 Chile

 The 2011–2013 Chilean protests were a series of student-led protests across Chile, demanding a new framework for education in the country, including more direct state participation in secondary education and an end to the existence of profit in higher education.
 Beyond the specific demands regarding education, there is a feeling that the protests reflect a "deep discontent" among some parts of society with Chile's high level of inequality.
 Protests have included massive non-violent marches, but also a considerable amount of violence on the part of a side of protestors as well as riot police.

-In the 2013 Chilean general election election, former president Michelle Bachelet fell short of the absolute majority needed for an outright win.
+In the 2013 Chilean general election, former president Michelle Bachelet fell short of the absolute majority needed for an outright win.
 In the runoff election, held on 15 December, she beat former senator and Minister of Labor Evelyn Matthei with over 62% of the vote, with turnout significantly lower than in the first round.
 In the parliamentary elections, the New Majority coalition (backing Bachelet's candidacy) won back control of both chambers of Congress, winning 12 of the 20 contested seats in the Senate, for a total of 21 out of 38 total seats, and 67 of the 120 seats in the Chamber of Deputies.
 Though Bachelet's New Majority gained a majority of seats in the legislature, it failed to gain a four-sevenths majority required to pass legislation for her cornerstone education reform, which was the reason for mass mobilisation amidst the ongoing 2011–13 Chilean student protests.
 They also failed to get a two-thirds majority to restructure the 1981 constitution of Chile enacted during the Augusto Pinochet regime.